-Once she’d graduated high school in 1995, Marianne enrolled in a Bachelor of Science program at the University of New Brunswick (UNB).
+Once she’d graduated high school in 1995, she enrolled in a Bachelor of Science program at the University of New Brunswick (UNB).
 She started out in biology, planning to pursue genetics, but by second year, decided to switch to geology so she could work where her heart truly lay—outdoors.

-While pursuing her undergraduate degree, Marianne spent two summers working with the Geological Survey of Canada (GSC) and examining “really old rocks” in Northern Ontario.
+While pursuing her undergraduate degree, she spent two summers working with the Geological Survey of Canada (GSC) and examining “really old rocks” in Northern Ontario.
 That led to an opportunity to work in Greenland for a Memorial University professor after she completed her BSc in 2000, which ultimately opened the door to her first Masters degree.